p-wave superconductivity induced by nearest-neighbor attraction in the square-lattice extended Hubbard model

-However, when $V=0$, the $p$-wave is strictly non-existent, indicating that the $p$-wave is induced by the NN electron attraction $V$.
-Then in weak coupling, the $p$-wave strength increases sharply with the increase of $V$ and quickly surpasses the strength of the $d$-wave.
-In the intermediate coupling regime, the $p$-wave is suppressed until $V$ reaches a certain strength after which it rapidly increases.
-Overall, the region dominated by $p$-wave gradually expands and the strength of $p$-wave significantly enhanced as $V$ increases.
-The competition between $d$-wave and $p$-wave pairing states at different $V$ is primarily driven by variations in the $p$-wave.
-We also investigated the $d_{xy}$-wave pairing correlation function and found that the value of $d_{xy}$-wave relatively small at $\delta$= 0.125.
-Moreover, at small $U$, $V$ significantly enhances the $d_{xy}$-wave pairing, while at intermediate $U$, the enhancement was not significant.
-Overall, at $\delta$= 0.125, the $d_{xy}$-wave has always been the smallest and not dominating.
-The main competition is still between the $d$-wave and $p$-wave in the system.
+The $p$-wave pairing is entirely absent when $V=0$, indicating that the $p$-wave pairing is solely induced by the NN electron attraction $V$.
+In the weakly coupling regime, the $p$-wave pairing strength increases sharply with the increase of $V$ and quickly surpasses the strength of the $d$-wave pairing.
+In the intermediate coupling regime, the $p$-wave pairing is suppressed until $V$ reaches a certain strength after which it rapidly increases.
+Overall, the region dominated by $p$-wave pairing gradually expands and the strength of $p$-wave pairing gets significantly enhanced as $V$ increases.
+The competition between $d$-wave and $p$-wave pairing states at different $V$ is primarily driven by the variation of the strength of the $p$-wave pairing.
+We also investigated the effective $d_{xy}$-wave pairing correlation function and found that the strength of $d_{xy}$-wave remains relatively weak at $\delta$ = 0.125, suggesting that the main competition is between the $d$-wave and $p$-wave pairing in the system.

 Then we analyze the characteristic of $d$-wave and $p$-wave pairing correlation function in real space.
-In Fig.\ \ref{fig2}(e), we show the $d$-wave correlation function in real space, which displays a different staggered behavior in the $x$ and $y$ direction with distance.
-This different staggered behavior represents the uneven distribution of $d$-wave pairing in real space, which is consistent with the $d$-wave pairing condensing at near nonzero momentum point $Q=(2\pi/3,\ \pi)$ in momentum space, indicating that the $d$-wave SC spontaneously breaks the $C_4$ rotational symmetry of the system.
+In Fig.\ \ref{fig2}(e), we show the effective $d$-wave correlation function in real space, which displays different staggered behaviors in the $x$ and $y$ direction with distance.
+Such different staggered behaviors represent the uneven distribution of $d$-wave pairing in real space, which is consistent with the $d$-wave pairing condensation at nonzero momentum point $Q=(2\pi/3,\ \pi)$ in momentum space, indicating that the $d$-wave pairing order spontaneously breaks the $C_4$ rotational symmetry of the system.
 This may be related to the origin of electron nematic order, which corresponds to that the electronic structure preserves the translation symmetry but breaks the rotation symmetry of the CuO$_2$ plane.
-On the contrary, the $p$-wave exhibits exponential decay property of the correlation functions in real space and drops to 0 in the distance, indicating that $p$-wave correlation is a short-range spin correlations, as show in Fig.\ \ref{fig2}(f).
+On the contrary, the real space $p$-wave pairing correlation function exhibits an exponential decay as a function of the distance and drops to 0 quickly, indicating that the $p$-wave pairing correlation is short-range, as shown in Fig.\ \ref{fig2}(f).